SebbeHersboll/SebbeHersboll.github.io/index.markdown

     <div class="left-column">
       <div class="top-left-box">
         <iframe src="interactive_crime_hours.html"></iframe>
+          <p style="color: white;">The barchart shows a 24-hour cycle of a crime category.
+The map shows specific incidents reported, visualizing where cimr have happened.
+The timeline chart shows crime development through out the years for the different districts.</p>
       </div>
       <div class="bottom-left-box">
         <p style="color: white;">The barchart shows a 24-hour cycle of a crime category.
 The map shows specific incidents reported, visualizing where cimr have happened.
 The timeline chart shows crime development through out the years for the different districts.</p>